-Score 4 With the exception of the assessment of budgetary and environmental impacts of proposed legislation, RIA is largely formal in Bulgaria.
-There is no centralized and independent impact assessment unit.
+Score 4 With the exception of the assessment of budgetary and environmental impacts of proposed legislation, RIA has a largely formalized nature in Bulgaria.
+There is no centralized and independent impact assessment unit, and there are no procedures for evaluating RIA quality.
 Instead, initial assessments are performed by the body proposing the legislation.
-Once the proposed draft has entered the phase of public consultation, civil society and academic actors are able to offer their own assessments which become a part of the documentation accompanying the proposal and are available to the public online.
+Once the proposed draft has entered the phase of public consultation, civil-society and academic actors are able to offer their own assessments, which then become a part of the documentation accompanying the proposal and are available to the public online.
 There are a number of examples of such assessments, but they encompass a very small proportion of new proposals.